CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-28-ruby-and-the-japanese-language.markdown

 ## Insight into the Japanese Language

-!
-How does this compare to Ruby
+## How does this compare to Ruby

 ## Ruby in Japanese

 ## Embracing Language Diversity in the World

-Too often, I overhear people argue over 'Which language is:'
+Too often, I overhear people argue over which language is:

-* Better.
+- Better.
-* Faster.
+- Faster.
-* Stronger.
+- Stronger.
-* More Robust.
+- More Robust.
-* More Semantically Correct.
+- More Semantically Correct.

-As programmers and as citizens of a diverse world, it's up to us to respect language in general, whether programming or spoken.
-It should come as no surprise that programming and spoken languages are so similar, as one is used to _express_ the other.
+As programmers and as citizens of a diverse world, it's up to us to **respect** language in general, whether programming or spoken.
+It should come as no surprise that programming and spoken languages are so similar, _as one is used to express_ the other.

+>-> **どうもありがとうございました。** (Dōmo arigatōgozaimashita!)<-

-For additional reference, please check-out this awesome blog post, titled [Learning Japanese the Rubyist Way](http://blog.new-bamboo.co.uk/2010/12/17/learning-japanese-the-rubyist-way).
+Check-out this awesome blog post, titled [Learning Japanese the Rubyist Way](http://blog.new-bamboo.co.uk/2010/12/17/learning-japanese-the-rubyist-way) for more info.

-	> Domo Arigatoo Gozaiimasu.
+CJL